 Unfortunately, even routine system updates can go wrong and you could stop being able to access your money or find your payments failing at short notice.

-In most cases your bank will fix the issue as soon as possible and compensate you for any losses their failure has incurred, but there’s still a few things you should do.
+In most cases your bank will fix the issue as soon as possible and compensate you for any losses their failure has incurred, but there are still a few things you should do.

 1. Make sure your bank’s customer service knows about your problems